kunal266/kunal266/README.md

 Data scientist and web3.0 developer
 -----------------------------------

 I have been coding for 3 years.
-I want to persu career in Data science and analytics, On my way to become a quant and learning time series model for the same.
+I want to pursue career in Data science and analytics, On my way to become a quant and learning time series model for the same.
 Crypto and blockchain is also one of the field I am working on currently

 * 🌍  I'm based in Mumbai
 * ✉️  You can contact me at [kunalm039@gmail.com](mailto:kunalm039@gmail.com)